VitorGois/API-Restful-RentalCars/README.md

 # RentalCars API
-Project designed to develop a RestFul Web API that allows you to manage vehicle reservations.
+Project to develop a RestFul Web API that allows you to manage vehicle reservations.

 ## About
 The project was developed during the OOP discipline in the 4th semester of graduation.
 The RestFul API provides the user with the possibility to rent a car.